spinny

 Traffic Rules and Regulations in Maharashtra

 To ensure you don’t get issued a traffic e-challan in Maharashtra, it’s important to follow the traffic rules and carry necessary documents while driving.
-Here’s what you should do:
+These rules also help reduce violations that commonly appear when users perform a car challan check or view their car challan status online.

 1. Always carry valid documents: